-Adam Jagadich is a trial lawyer who focuses his practice on product liability, transportation and commercial litigation claims.
+Adam Jagadich is a Shareholder in the firm's Chicago office and serves as Co-Chair of the firm's Transportation Practice Group.
+Mr. Jagadich is a trial lawyer who focuses his practice on product liability, transportation and commercial litigation claims.
 He has considerable trial experience defending companies in high stakes cases involving catastrophic injuries and multi-million dollar commercial disputes.
 Mr. Jagadich takes pride in collaborating with his clients to attack business problems in an efficient and cost-effective manner without compromising his team’s trial preparedness.

 Mr. Jagadich has extensive experience defending product liability lawsuits involving automobiles, medical devices, industrial equipment and consumer products.
 He serves as regional trial counsel for a number of companies involved in mass tort litigation, including asbestos and benzene exposure claims, and is well-versed in the medical and scientific issues specific to those practice areas.
 Within the commercial litigation context, Mr. Jagadich has considerable trial experience representing clients facing allegations of fraud, breach of contract, breach of fiduciary duty and breach of warranty.
 He has also successfully defended a number of trial court judgments on appeal.